ngthianhphuong/deep-learning-nanodegree/README.md

 * Learn how to train sentiment analysis networks from Andrew Trask, author of Grokking Deep Learning

 #### [Convolutional Neural Networks](https://github.com/ngthianhphuong/deep-learning-nanodegree/tree/master/convolutional-neural-networks)
-* Spin up an instance of Amazon's GPUs so you can train your neural networks faster
+* Spin up an instance of Amazon's GPUs to train neural networks faster

 * Use Convolutional Neural Networks to identify patterns and dramatically improve performance in image-classification tasks